Fireside Chat With Tapster

 Digital Media is Key

 It’s crucial to use social media when marketing your business.
-When you’re starting out, be aggressive with your marketing strategy.
+When you’re starting, be aggressive with your marketing strategy.
 Use sources such as Google AdWords and Facebook and Instagram Ads.

 Network to Build Relationships